privatenumber/postcss-custom-properties-transformer/README.md

 Add `postcss-custom-properties-transformer` to your PostCSS configuration (eg. `postcss.config.js`) and pass in a `transformer` function.

-> Warning: this plugin doesn't validate custom properties.
-[Make sure to not use invalid characters (eg. period)](https://stackoverflow.com/a/42311038)
+> ⚠️  This plugin doesn't validate custom properties as browsers seem to validate them differently.
+As per the spec, custom properties is ["defined as any valid identifier that starts with two dashes"](https://www.w3.org/TR/css-variables-1/#defining-variables).
+An "identifier" can contain ["only the characters [a-zA-Z0-9] and ISO 10646 characters U+0080 and higher, plus the hyphen (-) and the underscore (_); they cannot start with a digit, two hyphens, or a hyphen followed by a digit"](https://www.w3.org/TR/CSS22/syndata.html#value-def-identifier).

 ```diff
 module.exports = {